HuyaneMatsu/hata/docs/topics/slash.md

     return choice(ERROR_MESSAGES)

-# Then pass it to the client contructor ...
+# Then pass it to the client constructor ...
 ```

 ## Adding commands & responding